-Upon the recommendation of the Governance Committee and Mr. Buffett, the Board of Directors has nominated for election the 14 current directors of the Corporation.
+Upon the recommendation of the Governance Committee and Mr. Buffett, the Board of Directors has nominated for election 13 of the 14 current directors of the Corporation and Mr. Kenneth I. Chenault.
+Mr. William H. Gates III who has served as a director since 2004 will be retiring from the Board of Directors.
 Certain information with respect to nominees for election as directors follows:

-WARREN E. BUFFETT, age 88, has been a director and the controlling shareholder of the Corporation since 1965 and has been its Chairman and Chief Executive Officer since 1970.
+WARREN E. BUFFETT, age 89, has been a director and the controlling shareholder of the Corporation since 1965 and has been its Chairman and Chief Executive Officer since 1970.
 Mr. Buffett was a director of The Kraft Heinz Company until April 2018.

-Warren Buffett brings to the Board his 49 years of experience as Chairman and Chief Executive Officer of the Corporation.
+Warren Buffett brings to the Board his 50 years of experience as Chairman and Chief Executive Officer of the Corporation.

-GREGORY E. ABEL, age 56, was elected a director of the Corporation and the Corporation's Vice Chairman - Non Insurance Operations on January 9, 2018.
+GREGORY E. ABEL, age 57, was elected a director of the Corporation and the Corporation's Vice Chairman - Non Insurance Operations on January 9, 2018.
 Between 2008 and January 9, 2018, Mr. Abel served as the Chief Executive Officer of Berkshire Hathaway Energy Company ("BHE"), a 90.9% owned subsidiary of Berkshire.
 In 2011, Mr. Abel was elected as BHE's Chairman and was elected its Executive Chairman on January 10, 2018.
-Mr. Abel also serves as a director of the The Kraft Heinz Company and AEGIS Insurance Services Inc., a provider of property and liability insurance for the energy industry.
+Mr. Abel also serves as a director of The Kraft Heinz Company and AEGIS Insurance Services Inc., a provider of property and liability insurance for the energy industry.

-Gregory Abel brings to the Board his 26 years of experience in various positions at BHE, including serving as its CEO.
-He also brings to the board his experience as a director of The Kraft Heinz Company.
+Gregory Abel brings to the Board his 27 years of experience in various positions at BHE, including serving as its CEO.
+He also brings to the Board his experience as a director of The Kraft Heinz Company.

-HOWARD G. BUFFETT, age 64, has been a director of the Corporation since 1993.
+HOWARD G. BUFFETT, age 65, has been a director of the Corporation since 1993.
 Mr. Buffett is currently Undersheriff of Macon County, Illinois and was its Sheriff between September 2017 and December 2018.
 Since 2013, Mr. Buffett has been the Chairman and Chief Executive Officer of the Howard G. Buffett Foundation, a charitable foundation that directs funding for humanitarian and conservation related issues.
 Between 1999 and 2013, he served as the President of the Howard G. Buffett Foundation.
 He was a director of The Coca-Cola Company until April 2017, Lindsay Corporation until January 2016 and Sloan Implement Company until May 2015.